DavidShawver/finalprojectCSC212/readme.md

 ### Prerequisites
 *  Ability to run a bash shell
 *  A C++ compiler must also be installed.
-This program was written using g++, which can be installed on linux systems using the below command.
+This program was written using g++.
+This compiler can be installed on linux systems using the below command.
   ```sh
   $ sudo apt install build-essential
   ```